 By ruling that a separate shareholder doctrine was unnecessary in matters involving closely held corporations, the Texas Supreme Court emphasized the freedom from procedural hurdles required of derivative claims.
 Owners of closely held companies have the right to promptly pursue derivative claims on behalf of a company, and their derivative suits will be treated as direct claims of the shareholder “if justice requires.”
 As such, derivative plaintiffs pursuing claims on behalf of closely held companies have an easier time making personal recoveries of damages, which would have ordinarily gone to the business and been taxed at the corporate level and again when distributed to shareholders, as well as a recovery of attorney’s fees.
 For these reasons, derivative claims have also become a cornerstone in litigating minority and majority shareholder disputes.

-If you have questions regarding shareholder derivative suits, or wish to discuss a potential case, contact our award-winning Houston business law attorneys at Hendershot, Cannon & Hisey, P.C. for an initial consultation.
+If you have questions regarding shareholder derivative suits, or wish to discuss a potential case, contact our award-winning Houston business law attorneys at Hendershot, Cowart & Hisey, P.C. for an initial consultation.